What Coverage do Gig Workers Qualify for 2026?

 2. Healthcare Coverage

-- Free treatment for major illnesses
+- Treatment for major illnesses

 3. Access to Government Programs

-- Skill development programs
+- Skill development (better training, better income potential)

 4. Financial Inclusion